bhaskatripathi/FusionGPT/README.md

 # SplitterBot
 SplitterBot is a web application that allows users to split a large text into smaller parts and send each part along with a request to the OpenAI API.
-The application is built with Next.js and deployed on Vercel.
+The application is built with Next.js and uses the Langchain's Chain of thoughts and has been deployed on Vercel.

 ## Requirements
 To use SplitterBot, you will need an OpenAI API key, which can be obtained at https://beta.openai.com/docs/api-reference/authentication.